+CatchParameter :

+BindingIdentifier BindingPattern

 The try statement encloses a block of code in which an exceptional condition can occur, such as a runtime error or a throw statement.
 The catch clause provides the exception-handling code.
 When a catch clause catches an exception, its Identifier is bound to that exception.

 Semantics